 A safe and confidential space

 So many of us try to cope with life's challenges on our own - perhaps believing that nobody can help and that friends are too busy with their own lives to be able to listen.
 Talking about our experiences with someone who won't judge us can gradually transform these feelings and provide hope.

 My training is in Integrative Psychotherapy.
-Integrative psychotherapists use a number of different theories, bringing these together into an approach which suits them but can also be tailored to individual clients.
+Integrative psychotherapists use a number of different theoretical perspectives, bringing these together into a personalised approach which can be tailored to individual clients.

 My approach also emphasises the importance of the body-mind connecton.
 Feelings are felt in the body as well as in the mind, and body awareness helps develop self-understanding and self-compassion, as well as promoting general relaxation and a sense of well-being.